Suspect in Louisiana theater rampage had history of mental illness

 LAFAYETTE, La.
-(Reuters) - A 59-year-old man once hospitalized for psychiatric care was identified by authorities on Friday as the gunman who fatally shot two people in a rampage at a central Louisiana movie theater before killing himself as police closed in.
+(Reuters) - A 59-year-old man who had been committed to a hospital for psychiatric care was identified by authorities on Friday as the gunman who fatally shot two people in a rampage at a crowded movie theater in central Louisiana before turning the gun on himself as police closed in.

 “This is a normal movie theater in a normal part of a normal town.
-This is Anywhere, USA,” said Republican Governor Bobby Jindal, a presidential contender who went to the crime scene in Lafayette.
+This is Anywhere, USA,” said Republican Governor Bobby Jindal, who went to the crime scene in the city of Lafayette to meet with law enforcement and victims.
 “This just shows these senseless acts of violence can literally happen anywhere.”

-Houser bought the gun legally from a pawnshop in Alabama in 2014, police said, despite a history of mental illness and having been denied a concealed-carry permit seven years earlier because of a domestic violence complaint and a prior arson arrest.

-Police said Houser acted alone and appeared to have carefully planned his attack in advance with hopes of making a quick getaway.

-Before buying a ticket for the 7 p.m. show, Houser parked his blue Lincoln Continental near the theater’s emergency exit.
+Before purchasing a ticket for the 7 p.m. show, Houser parked his blue Lincoln Continental near the theater’s emergency exit in what police said appeared to be preparations for a quick getaway.
 He had switched its license plates and stashed the keys on top of a tire.
 Disguises including glasses and women’s wigs were later uncovered in a local motel room where he was staying.

-“It is apparent that he was intent on shooting and escaping,” said Lafayette Police Chief Jim Craft, who described Houser as an unemployed “drifter” from Phenix City, Alabama.
+“It is apparent that he was intent on shooting and escaping,” Lafayette Police Chief Jim Craft said, who described Houser as an unemployed “drifter” from Phenix City, Alabama.

 Houser never made it back to his car.
-As police swarmed the Grand 16 Theater, located along a main thoroughfare in Lafayette, he reloaded his pistol, re-entered the auditorium and fired several more rounds at the crowd before killing himself, Craft said.
-In addition to the gun, he was carrying two 10-round magazines of bullets.
+As police swarmed the Grand 16 Theater, located along main thoroughfare in Lafayette, he reloaded his .40 caliber handgun, re-entered the theater and killed himself, police said.

 Police said they did not know why the suspect launched the attack in Lafayette, roughly 55 miles (90 km) southwest of the state capital Baton Rouge.